389ds/ansible-ds/ansible_collections/ds/ansible_ds/playbooks/roles/dsserver/README.md

 Variable | Description | Required
 -------- | ----------- | --------
-instances | a list of dict containing the instance configuration (see ds_server module documentation to get the full duescription) (default is empty list) | no prefix | the directory server installation prefix (default is '') | no
+dsserver_instances | a list of dict containing the instance configuration (see ds_server module documentation to get the full duescription) (default is empty list) | no dsserver_prefix | the directory server installation prefix (default is '') | no

 Authors
 =======